tseiman/ESContainerApiDemo/README.md

 ```

 ## What does this do ?
 this setup will download the NodeJS Armv8 implementation from the NodeJS distribution webpage.
-It will extra it and bundle it with the WebApplication
+It will extract it and bundle it with the WebApplication

 ## build & run & archive
 Create the image on the local